patrickm663/aws-lambda-layer-generator/README.md

 ## Prerequisites
 - A UNIX environment to run the shell script
-- Docker installed
+- Docker installed and running

-- Since `sed` is used to find-and-replace the users's selected Python version, results may vary on Windows :) (testing on Windows is in works).
+**On Windows, be sure to use `Git Bash` in order to run the Bash script**

 ## Usage
 1. Clone the repository: